natasha/nerus/README.md

 ### Morphology

 We use <a href="https://github.com/dialogue-evaluation/morphoRuEval-2017/blob/master/morphostandard">morphoRuEval-2017 methodology</a> and <a href="https://github.com/natasha/corus#load_gramru">GramEval2020 Taiga News dataset</a> to score morphology tags.
-Standart accuracy is 94%, more relaxed morphoRuEval version is 98% (see <a href="https://github.com/natasha/naeval#morphology-taggers">Naeval morphology section</a>).
+Accuracy is 94%, more relaxed morphoRuEval version is 98% (see <a href="https://github.com/natasha/naeval#morphology-taggers">Naeval morphology section</a>).
 Examples of errors, top is correct, "!" marks errors, "?" marks different tags that are same according to morphoRuEval:

 ```
          Официальные   ADJ|Animacy=Inan|Case=Nom|Degree=Pos|Number=Plur